-- To develop an overall executive compensation philosophy, strategy and framework consistent with corporate objectives and stockholder interests; - To review, approve and recommend all actions relating to compensation, promotion and employment-related arrangements for senior management, including severance arrangements; - To approve incentive and bonus plans applicable to senior management and administer awards under incentive compensation and equity-based plans; - To review and recommend major changes to and take administrative actions associated with any other forms of non-salary compensation; and - To review and approve or recommend to the entire Board for its approval, any transaction in our equity securities between us and any of our officers or directors subject to Section 16 of the Exchange Act.
+- To develop an overall executive compensation philosophy, strategy and framework consistent with corporate objectives and stockholder interests; - To review, approve and recommend all actions relating to compensation, promotion and employmentrelated arrangements for senior management, including severance arrangements; - To approve incentive and bonus plans applicable to senior management and administer awards under incentive compensation and equity-based plans; - To review and recommend major changes to and take administrative actions associated with any other forms of non-salary compensation; and - To review and approve or recommend to the entire Board for its approval, any transaction in our equity securities between us and any of our officers or directors subject to Section 16 of the Exchange Act.

 From March 2019 through February 2020, the Compensation Committee consisted of Messrs.
 Daerr and Caliel, with Mr. Daerr serving as Chair.
 Ms. Foran joined as a third member effective upon her appointment to the Board in October 2019.
-Prior to March 2019, when Mr. Shanfelter stepped down from all committees to serve an eleven-month interim officer appointment, the Compensation Committee was comprised of Messrs.
-Shanfelter, Daerr and Caliel, with Mr. Shanfelter serving as Chair.
 Since March 2020, after Mr. Shanfelter's interim officer appointment ended, the Compensation Committee has been comprised of Ms. Foran and Messrs.
 Shanfelter, Daerr and Caliel, with Mr. Shanfelter serving as Chair.
 The Board has determined each current and then serving member of the Compensation Committee to be independent while serving in such capacity, under the listing standards of the NYSE, both for directors generally and compensation committee members specifically.
 In addition, the Board determined that each member of the Compensation Committee was a non-employee director as defined in Rule 16b-3 of the Exchange Act Rule 16b-3 during his or her period of service on the committee.
-The Compensation Committee met four (4) times during 2019.
+The Compensation Committee met five (5) times during 2020.
 A report by the Compensation Committee is presented elsewhere in this proxy statement.